VPS Healthcare

 VPS Healthcare is a multinational healthcare group headquartered at Abu Dhabi, United Arab Emirates.
 The group was founded in 2007 by Indian-born businessman Shamsheer Vayalil.
-The healthcare group now runs 23 hospitals and about 125 medical centres spread across in the Middle East, Europe and India.
+The healthcare group now runs 23 hospitals, and about 125 medical centres spread across the Middle East, Europe, and India.

 Hospitals

-VPS Healthcare was founded and established in 2007 at Abu Dhabi, the United Arab Emirates by Dr. Shamsheer Vayalil, a doctor-turned entrepreneur.
+VPS Healthcare was founded and established in 2007 in Abu Dhabi, the United Arab Emirates by Dr. Shamsheer Vayalil, a doctor-turned-entrepreneur.
 The first hospital to be opened by the group was LLH Hospital in Abu Dhabi, UAE, in 2007.
 As of 2019, VPS Healthcare owns 22 hospitals which are operational in UAE, Oman and India: